 We noted before that the ergonomics of the Stanley Powerlock 25-Foot Tape Measure don’t compare with other leading models.
 That’s the same case with the hook that is too thin to take a bump without bending.

-Our tested model arrived with a bent hook, which likely occurred during shipping.
+Our tested model arrived with a bent hook, likely during shipping.
 This led to the tape measure being off by just over 1/16 of an inch out of the box.
-While the metal can be bent easily back into place, there’s no doubt the hook will get knocked out of when when falling off your workbench or out of your hand.
+While the metal can be bent easily back into place, there’s no doubt the hook will get knocked out of alignment when when falling off your workbench or out of your hand.

 We think this tape measure’s design could be with a thicker material hook that has wings on the side and a hook on top.
 This more versatile and durable design is common with other popular models.